MBPhys/Image-Composer/README.md

 [![Python Version](https://img.shields.io/pypi/pyversions/Image-Composer.svg?color=green)](https://python.org)

-A napari plugin  in order to compose a background image with an foreground image.
+A napari plugin in order to compose a background image with a foreground image.

 ----------------------------------